SergejPr/HomeAssistance-NooLite/README.rst

 **Breaking changes:**
 * platform and type names in config now is in lowercase
 * removed unused types
-* TempHumi sensor split two separate sensors: temp and humi
+* TempHumi sensor split to two separate sensors: temp and humi